imandr/pyweb/README.rst

 	http://localhost:8080/time/minute   # minute only
 	http://localhost:8080/time          # whole day/time

+In this case, we want the "time" method to hadle all types of requests and know which portion of date/time to return.
 Here is the code which does this:

 .. code-block:: python

-	from webpie import WebPieApp, WebPieHandler
+	from webpie import WPApp, WPHandler
 	from datetime import datetime

-	class MyHandler(WebPieHandler):
+	class MyHandler(WPHandler):

 		def time(self, request, relpath):
 			t = datetime.now()